Nashville Municipal Auditorium: Professional wrestling

 Ric Flair's Last Match took place at the venue in July 2022.

 Other sports

 The venue hosted the 1994 Coca-Cola National Gymnastics Championships.

 The Professional Bull Riders' Bud Light Cup Series held an event at the venue from 1993 through 2001.
 In 2002, the event was moved to Bridgestone Arena.

 The venue hosted the 1997 U.S. Figure Skating Championships.

 The venue hosted the Championship Bull Riding All-Star Shootout on June 10, 2009.

 Strikeforce Challengers: Woodley vs. Saffiedine took place at the venue on January 7, 2011.

-The third incarnation of the Nashville Kats of the Arena Football League began play at the venue in 2024.
+The third incarnation of the Nashville Kats of the AF1 began play at the venue in 2024, but will relocate to F&M Bank Arena in Clarksville, Tennessee for 2026.